 If the hummus is too thick or grainy, add a little water, a bit at a time, until desired consistency is reached.
 Add spices and blend, scraping if necessary until a consistent color is reached.
 Taste and adjust seasoning.

-If desired, garnish with olive oil, a bit of roasted pepper chopped and set aside, black pepper or whatever nut or seed you’ve used.
-Serve cold with crackers and/or vegetables.
+If desired, garnish with olive oil, herbed olive oil, a bit of roasted pepper chopped and set aside, fresh herbs, black pepper or whatever spices, nuts, or seed you’ve used.
+Serve cold with pita chips and/or vegetables.